 In the cases of ovarian cancer, one or more treatment methods may be applied.
 This would include using chemotherapy, surgery, and/or radiation to eliminate the present ovarian cancer.
 Ovarian cancer must be properly treated as soon as a proper diagnosis has been made.
 An early diagnosis doubles the chances of survival for these patients, which is why it is of vital importance that each woman visits their gynecologist on a regular level and report any symptoms that she might be experiencing lately.

-Unfortunately, there have been many cases in which lives have been lost because of ovarian cancer has been mistaken for being a simple ovarian cyst.
+Unfortunately, there have been many cases in which lives have been lost because of ovarian cancer has misdiagnosed as ovarian cyst.
 It is the similarity in their symptoms that makes it so easy for these two conditions to be mistaken and prevent the case of ovarian cancer from being discovered in time.
 The difference between an ovarian cyst and ovarian cancer is one that each doctor should be able to make.

 Doctor, author and fitness enthusiast, Ahmed Zayed, MD, is a surgery resident with a passion for helping people live a happy healthy life.
 He is the author of numerous health-related books and contributor to several medicine, health and wellbeing websites.